BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 8 Computer Vision 1.md

 - [ ] **Tuning for better result**

-Such old-fashioned model is very sensitive to your camera placement, brightness, background, ... .
+Such old-fashioned method is very sensitive to your camera placement, brightness, background, ... .

 To get a good result, you need to trial and error:
 * adjust paramters in```.detectMultiScale()```